NoxGamingQC/Website/public/shared/Readme.md

 - RCL: Royal Canadian legion documents (mostly for me to be able to find them quickly, available on [their website](https://legion.ca).
 Use of those documents without proper authorisation is stricky forbidden)
 - Wallpapers: Wallpapers for phone and desktops

-**Warning - Our logo is under copyrights and cannot be use without authorization.**
+**Warning - Our logo and any other logo that is under copyrights cannot be use without authorization.**